ahmedalduuyher/search-engine/README.md

-# Simple Text Search Engines: TF-IDF & BERT Embeddings
+# Text Search Engines: TF-IDF & BERT Embeddings

 This repo contains two separate text search engines to find relevant documents or sentences in a JSON dataset: